michaelcohen716/nonce/README.md

 **Cost**

 Every change of state registered on the Ethereum main chain -- big or small -- costs ether.
-That means that a dApp user is paying a few cents every time they 'like' or 'post'.
+That means that a dApp user is paying a few cents every time they 'like' or 'post', for example.
 The high cost of micro-interactions lends to a poor user experience and is a clear barrier to mainstream adoption.

 ...